AlexKypr/airplane-warehouse/README.md

 $ cd airplane-warehouse
 ```

-* Create a virtual environment for this project and install dependencies
+* Create a virtual environment for this project
 ```
 $ python3 -m venv your-virtual-env
 ```